 Further digging by Bank of America turned up that transfer documents to and from the account had all been forgeries.
 Shares in the company were immediately lowered to junk status before trading in Parmalat was frozen altogether.
 Calisto Tanzi, along with a number of family members and company executives, was soon arrested for fraud, embezzlement and false accounting.
 After trying to distance himself from the scandal, Luca Sala, Bank of America’s Chief of Corporate Finance in Italy, also admitted to taking part in a kickback scheme.

-US creditors quickly launched a $10 billion class-action suit against the devastated company.
+US creditors quickly launched a $10bn class-action suit against the devastated company.
 The crisis became so critical that by December 2004 the Italian government had to step in and force through emergency legislation which would speed up the bankruptcy process and protect payrolls, vendors and industrial activity.

 A fire sale of the team’s top talent was required to keep the club afloat.
 The board resigned en mass and new owners were sought.
 It proved futile initially; the Barilla family was not interested in taking over and other buyers could not be found.
 The club was declared insolvent.

 Since then the club has suffered countless highs and lows.
-In late 2014 it was sold again, this time to a Cypriot-Russian conglomerate.
-Meanwhile Calisto Tanzi, now 76 years of age, frail and disowned by large sections of his family, spends his time locked behind bars, serving a 17-year jail sentence, his empire nothing but a distant memory.
+Meanwhile Calisto Tanzi, now 79 years of age, frail and disowned by large sections of his family, spends his time locked behind bars, serving a 17-year jail sentence, his empire nothing but a distant memory.